terrorgarten/Seminar05-BL-example/README.md

 ## [Bonus] TASK 8 - Think about it ;)

 There is one call in `FollowFacade` that can be omitted.
-Can you find it ?
+Can you find it?